Plain of Jars

-The jar sites
+Jar sites

 More than 90 jar sites have been identified in Xiangkhouang Province.
-Each site has from one to 400 stone jars.
+Each site has between one and 400 stone jars.
 The jars vary in height and diameter between 1 m and 3 m and are all hewn from rock.
-Their shape is cylindrical with the bottom always wider than the top.
+Their shape is cylindrical, with the bottom always wider than the top.
 The stone jars are undecorated, with the exception of a single jar at Site 1.
 This jar has a human "frogman" bas-relief carved on the exterior.
-Parallels between the "frogman" and the rock painting at Huashan in Guangxi, China have been drawn.
+Parallels between the "frogman" and the rock painting at Huashan in Guangxi, China, have been drawn.
 The Chinese paintings, which depict large full-frontal images of humans with arms raised and knees bent, date to 500 BC–200 AD.

 Since most of the jars have lip rims, it is thought that the jars originally supported lids, although few stone lids have been recorded; this suggests that the bulk of lids were fashioned from perishable materials.
 Stone lids with animal carvings have been found at a few sites such as Ban Phakeo (Site 52).
 The bas-relief carvings are thought to depict monkeys, tigers and frogs.

 Stone discs have also been found.
 The discs, which differ from the lids, have at least one flat side and are grave markers which were placed on the surface to cover or mark a burial pit.
 These grave markers appear more rarely than jars, but are found in close proximity.
-Similarly, the stone grave markers are unworked, but have been intentionally placed to mark a grave.
-To the north of Xiangkhouang an extensive network of intentionally placed largely unworked stones marking elaborate burial pits and chambers are known as the "standing stones of Huaphanh".
+Similarly, the stone grave markers are unworked but have been intentionally placed to mark a grave.
+To the north of Xiangkhouang, an extensive network of intentionally placed and largely unworked stones marking elaborate burial pits and chambers are known as the "standing stones of Huaphanh".
 These have been dated to the Bronze Age.

 The jars lie in clusters on the lower foothills and ridges of the hills surrounding the central plateau and upland valleys.
 Several quarry sites have been recorded, usually close to the jar sites.
 Five rock types have been identified: sandstone, granite, conglomerate, limestone and breccia.
 The majority of the jars are sandstone.
 It is assumed that Plain of Jars people used iron chisels to manufacture the jars, although no conclusive evidence for this exists.
 Regional differences in jar shape have been noted.
 While the differences in most cases can be attributed to choice and manipulation of rock source, some differences in form (such as variations in the placement of jar apertures) appear to be unique to specific sites.